-© © Copyright © 2024 Mashhad University of Medical Sciences.
-This work is licensed under a Creative Commons Attribution-Noncommercial 4.0 International License https://creativecommons.org/licenses/by-nc/4.0/deed.en
+© Copyright © 2023 Mashhad University of Medical Sciences.
+This work is licensed under a Creative Commons Attribution-Noncommercial 4.0 International License https://creativecommons.org/licenses/by-nc/4.0/deed.en recommendations that children should have at least 60 minutes of moderate to vigorous physical activity daily, many do not meet these guidelines (7-9).

-Physical activity and exercise during early life crucial in shaping physical and are psychological well-being (10,11).
+Physical activity and exercise during early life crucial in shaping physical and psychological well-being (10,11).
 The impact of engaging in regular physical activity during childhood and adolescence has been a subject of growing interest in the field of psychology (1,12).
-It contributes to physical fitness and overall health and has profound implications for cognitive development, emotional regulation, and social interactions (13).
+It contributes to physical fitness and overall health and has profound implications cognitive development, emotional regulation, and social interactions (13).
 As researchers and practitioners continue to emphasize the significance of early life exercise, it is necessary to explore the recent trends in this domain to understand its evolving landscape better.